cessen/tenthash/docs/specification.md

 This document defines the TentHash hash function.
 It aims to be concise and easy to follow for anyone writing an implementation of TentHash.
 It does *not* explain the rationale behind TentHash's design.
 For that, please see the [Design Rationale document](design_rationale.md).

-**This specification is final.**  Only changes that do not alter hash output (such as clarifications and better prose) are permitted.
+**This specification is final as of 2025-01-01.**  Only changes that do not alter hash output (such as clarifications and better prose) are permitted.

 ## Overview